 Simply doing what this book tells you to do also will not make you succesful.
 While I am putting my ideas on to paper, they're already by definition outdated.
 It's up to you to get your own ideas, create your own style of creating which to be relevant in the future should probably be completely different from mine.
 So don't clone what I'm doing, or what others are doing, you're already too late, it won't work.
-Take inspiration but do your own thing.
+Take inspiration from others but make it your own thing.